 But there was another idea I saw proposed on a forum: I can’t remember who said it, or what forum, but it wasn’t me (my ideas would tend to be snarky).
 If someone is asking this question, maybe what they mean is “I have an idea but I don’t know where to start.”

 You could try to empower the asker to write their own idea.
 Point them to the multitude of author blogs (such as those under “Writer Resources” in the side bar) on writing craft, suggest to them (or lend them) the books on writing craft that you’ve used, do whatever needs to be done to get them started on their way.

 Either they’ll stop asking you to write their book or, better, they’ll take it to heart and write their own book. …And no one’s feelings are hurt by Jessica’s snarky response.

 As an academic librarian, I must point out that plagiarism is bad.
 Plagiarism is the kind of thing that will ruin your career.
 Forever.
-But having a romance with a telepath, or talking horses, or furry dragons in your story is not plagiarism.
+But writing a novel with a romance with a telepath, or bonding with talking horses, or encountering furry dragons in your story is not plagiarism.